Sélestat: Transport

 Despite its small size, Sélestat is well connected to transport networks.
 Alsace as a whole, being part of the economic heart of Europe, has a high road and railway density.

 The town is served by the A35 autoroute, a motorway that crosses Alsace north to south, connecting Strasbourg, Colmar and Mulhouse.
 Further south it connects to the Swiss A3 motorway, and further north to the German B9 highway.
 Taken together, these three roads connect the Netherlands to Austria.
 Sélestat is also located at one of the seven crossings of the Vosges mountains, connecting Lorraine to Alsace and Germany.

 Sélestat train station was opened in 1840, which makes it one of the oldest in France.
 It lies on the Strasbourg–Basel railway, which also serves Colmar, Mulhouse and Saint-Louis.
 Sélestat is at the terminus of two local railways that are partly closed: Sélestat-Lesseux, now ending in Lièpvre, and Sélestat-Saverne, now ending in Molsheim.
 The former railway runs towards the west through the Vosges, while the latter runs towards the northwest.
 A third local line, Sélestat-Sundhouse, closed in 1953.
 Although one of the oldest in France, the Strasbourg-Basel railway allows high speed travel of (200 km/h) because it is very rectilinear and crosses a very flat landscape.
 Sélestat is served by all regional trains between Strasbourg and Basel (one train in each direction every hour on weekdays).
 Local trains also run between Sélestat and Molsheim, Sélestat and Strasbourg and Sélestat and Barr.
-Sélestat is served by a Paris-Colmar TGV every day in each direction, by Strasbourg-Nice and Strasbourg-Cerbère Intercités in the summer, and by EuroCity trains connecting Zurich to Brussels and Basel to Luxembourg City.
+Sélestat is served by a Paris-Colmar TGV every day in each direction, by Strasbourg-Nice and Strasbourg-Cerbère Intercités in the summer, and by EuroCity trains connecting Zürich to Brussels and Basel to Luxembourg.

 SNCF and the Bas-Rhin council operate coach lines between Sélestat and Sainte-Marie-aux-Mines, Saint-Dié-des-Vosges, Ribeauvillé, Marckolsheim, Sundhouse and Villé.
 The council also arranges for seasonal connections with Haut-Kœnigsbourg castle and Europa Park.

 Sélestat and its communauté de communes have their own local bus network, the "Transport intercommunal de Sélestat" (TIS).
 It comprises two lines, one connecting Châtenois to Ebersheim, and the other Scherwiller to Muttersholtz.
 These two lines make several stops in Sélestat proper, which is at the centre of the network.